thomashzhu/daug-mobile/README.md

 - [x] :star: **Bonus:** Add Camera functionality to Create Post screen
 - [x] :star: **Bonus:** Use Redux to share state between tab bar & screens
 - [x] Add working gif of app to `README.MD`

+## Feedback

+Please fork it and play with it.
+In case you have any feedback, feel free to open a new issues on this repo or reach out to me [**@thomashzhu**](https://github.com/thomashzhu).